alabou/bcp-006-01/docs/NMOS With H.264.md

   - [ ] A Receiver supporting `aspect_ratio_idc` values that are defined as `Reserved` in Table E-1 of the [H.265][] specification indicate, such the maximum value of `aspect_ratio_idc` using this Receiver Capability.
 The `sar-supported` attribute is an integer indicating the maximum value of `aspect_ratio_idc` smaller than 255 that the Receiver understands and support (sar-understood SHOULD be assumed to match sar-supported, both being defined in RFC 6184 and such definitions reused for H.265 as they are not part of RFC 7798).
 The value of this parameter is an integer in the range of 1 to sar-understood, inclusive, equal to 255.
 The value of sar-supported equal to N smaller than 255 indicates that the receiver supports all the SARs corresponding to H.264 aspect_ratio_idc values (see Table E-1 of [H.265][]) in the range from 1 to N, inclusive, without geometric distortion.
 The value of sar-supported equal to 255 indicates that the receiver supports all sample aspect ratios that are expressible using two 16-bit integer values as the numerator and denominator, i.e., those that are expressible using the H.264 aspect_ratio_idc value of 255 (Extended_SAR, see Table E-1 of [H.265][]), without geometric distortion.

 - [ ] TODO: Have a Sender property to indicate actual SAR which is based on Video Usability Information (VUI) parameter sets.
 If send in-band then a Controller has no visibility.
-Another possibility is to indicate taht this constraint targets IS-11 API where a Controller can constraint a Sender without knowing the default configuration of the Sender (wihtout IS-11 constraint).
+Another possibility is to indicate that this constraint targets the IS-11 API where a Controller can constraint a Sender without knowing the default configuration of the Sender (wihtout IS-11 constraint).

 When the H.264 decoder has no restrictions of profiles or levels, the Receiver can indicate that the parameter is unconstrained, as described in BCP-004-01.
 Otherwise a Receiver can indicate the supported profiles and levels as enumerated string constraints.
-When a profile/level is defined as a superset of other profiles/level, the subset profiles/levels need not be enumerated.
+When a profile/level is defined as a superset of other profiles/level, the subset profiles/levels SHOULD be enumerated.

 - [ ] When the H.265 decoder has no restrictions of profiles or levels, the Receiver can indicate that the parameter is unconstrained, as described in BCP-004-01.
 Otherwise a Receiver can indicate the supported profiles and levels as enumerated string constraints.
-When a profile/level is defined as a superset of other profiles/level, the subset profiles/levels need not be enumerated.
+When a profile/level is defined as a superset of other profiles/level, the subset profiles/levels SHOULD be enumerated.

 Other existing parameter constraints, such as the following, are also appropriate to express limitations on supported H.264 video streams: